peregoniccolo/BOTK-amlo/CONTRIBUTING.md

 We kindly ask you to add following sentence to your pull request:

-“I hereby assign copyright in this code to the project, to be licensed under the same terms as the rest of the code.”
+"I hereby assign copyright in this code to the project, to be licensed under the same terms as the rest of the code."

 ## Set-up of a local development workstation